IBM/infra-to-app-with-landing-zone/docs/part1/40-expose-web-app.md

 # Exposing the web application to the internet

 In this part of the lab, you expose the web pages to the internet through a VPC load balancer so that anyone can access them.

+The load balancer enables to distribute traffic among multiple application server instances running in the VPC (the workload VSIs), and by forwarding traffic to healthy instances only.
+Further details on load balancing, and the IBM Cloud Load Balancer are available in the [IBM Cloud documentation](https://cloud.ibm.com/docs/loadbalancer-service?topic=loadbalancer-service-getting-started).

 1. Create a public load balancer to expose the web application.
     1. Access the [Load balancers for VPC](https://cloud.ibm.com/vpc-ext/network/loadBalancers) page.